Ever finish a meeting and ask yourself, "So what did we accomplish in that meeting, anyway?"

 Fortunately, there's a simple fix.
-Timeboxing.
+The timeboxing model.

-Timeboxing allows you as a facilitator to keep your team focused.
+Adherence to the timeboxing model allows you as a facilitator to keep your team focused.
 If you set an 8-minute timebox for a topic of discussion, everyone will feel pressure to stay on topic.
 No talking about your beach vacation for the first 5 minutes...it's all business.